Getting Started

 Review the spec on the Tasks tab.
 You can:

-• Refine — chat with the agent to adjust the spec
+• Refine — chat with the agent to adjust scope, approach, or criteria

-• Mark Ready — approve the spec and mark it ready for implementation
+• Mark Ready — approve the spec and queue it for implementation

 Once a task is marked ready, tap Start Work.
 The agent begins implementing against the task spec.
 You can: